-Debug output can expose full URLs, redirect targets, proxy details, request headers, and certificate information.
-Save longer captures in a private directory, share only sanitized excerpts, and remove the logs after the root cause is documented.
+Debug output can expose full URLs, redirect targets, proxy details, request headers, certificate errors, and server identifiers.
+Save longer captures in a private directory, share only sanitized excerpts, and use a TLS-specific trace when the wget output stops before the request block or reports a certificate error.

 Related: How to log wget output to a file